lquenti/blackheap/docs/src/Workflow/Benchmark.md

 - `--drop-cache`: Drops the page cache [via `/proc/sys/vm/drop_caches`](https://www.kernel.org/doc/Documentation/sysctl/vm.txt)
 - `--free-ram` Aritificially allocates RAM until the number of bytes are met.
 This restriction is done in order to force cache eviction.
 - `--o-direct`: Uses Linux Direct I/O (see `O_DIRECT`)
 - `--reread`: Read each block twice, just benchmark the second time.
-This is done to get cache speeds.
+This is used to get cache speeds.